Kreolwolf1/factory-nodejs/lib/auth/readme.md

     'someKey', 'someSecret'));

 ```
-The **checkAuthorization** method obtains `sessionStore`, `sessionKey` and `sessionSecret` and returns a checker function.
+The `checkAuthorization` method obtains `sessionStore`, `sessionKey` and `sessionSecret` as parameters and returns a checker function.

-Getting a session (if such session with the access token exists) for the session store by cookie (provided in the handshake object) does not return any errors.

-Otherwise, you could get errors on client using this code:
+If session store does not contain the session corresponding to the cookie provided by the handshake object, an error is emitted.
+You can subscribe to it the following way:

 ```js
 var sio = io.connect();